rintin-mx/rintin-app/README.md

 ## Backend migration

 A minimal FastAPI backend has been added in `backend/` to start moving logic away from Streamlit.
 It exposes login and register endpoints that reuse the existing database helpers.
-Additional endpoints now allow listing users, retrieving permissions by email and fetching available roles.
+Additional endpoints now allow listing users, retrieving permissions and roles by email, fetching available roles, and enumerating all system permissions.

 Run it with: